Alabama red-bellied cooter: Life history

 The red-belly inhabits the fresh to brackish waters of the Mobile-Tensaw River Delta in Mobile and Baldwin counties.
 It feeds on aquatic vegetation and can be found sunning itself on logs.

 Nesting of the red-bellied turtle occurs from May through July.
 Female turtles lay their eggs on dry land, digging nests in sandy soil, where 4 to 9 eggs are laid.
 Hatchlings usually emerge during the summer.
 When the turtles nest in late July, hatchlings may overwinter in the nest and emerge the following spring.

 A mature female can be 14 in, while a mature male can be 12 in.

 Location

 As of June 2009 the turtle has been seen in the central part of Alabama, in the Elmore County region.

 This turtle has also been found in south-eastern Mississippi, in Harrison and Jackson counties.
+It may also exist in northwest Florida.

 Protection

-In 2007, a 3.4 mi chain-link fence has been constructed along part of the US 98 causeway (Battleship Parkway) that separates the Mobile-Tensaw delta from Mobile Bay.
+In 2007, a 3.4 mi chain-link fence was constructed along part of the US 98 causeway (Battleship Parkway) that separates the Mobile-Tensaw delta from Mobile Bay.
 Hatchling deaths dropped 80% from 2007 to 2008.

+Predation

+Eggs and hatchlings of this turtle are eaten by humans, wild boars, raccoons, fish crows, nine-banded armadillos and red imported fire ants.
+Hatchlings may also be eaten by aquatic snakes and great blue herons.
+Adults may be eaten by American alligators.